will-mp3/will-mp3/README.md

 ###

-<p align="left">My name is Will Katabian, senior Computer Science student at The College of William & Mary.
-I am expected (and excited!) to graduate in May 2025 and hope to start my career as an engineer soon after.
+<p align="left">My name is Will Katabian, software engineer and computer science graduate from The College of William & Mary.
 Here you will find all of my projects and other assorted links, thanks for checking me out!</p>

 ###